nucciodinome/Web-Scraping-Text-Mining-with-RStudio/index.md

 Probably, your procedure will look like this:

 - [x] Starting from the list of 50 SEEDs...
 - [ ] __STEP I__: Extract all the _Second Level web pages_ in order to...
 - [ ] __STEP II__: Collect all _external links_ (which refer to other organizations' websites connected to the SEEDs

 ### Import R packages
+*N.b.
+The "X" in red, are the fields you need to fill in.*

+Having the SEEDs it should be easy to extract all the internal links which refer to second level web pages.
+Let's try the R package "Rvest." (and some other additional packages)

 ```markdown